Party switching in the United States

-In the politics of the United States, party switching is any change in party affiliation of a partisan public figure, usually one who is currently holding elected office.
+In politics of the United States, party switching is any change in party affiliation of a partisan public figure, usually one who holds an elected office.
 Use of the term "party switch" can also connote a transfer of holding power in an elected governmental body from one party to another.

 History

 19th century

 The first two major parties in the United States were the Federalist Party and the Democratic-Republican Party.
 The Federalists experienced success in the 1790s but lost power in the 1800 elections and collapsed after the War of 1812.
 Many former Federalists, including John Quincy Adams, became members of the Democratic-Republican Party.
 After the 1824 presidential election, the Democratic-Republicans fractured between supporters of Adams and supporters of Andrew Jackson.
 Jackson's followers formed the Democratic Party, while those who supported Adams formed the National Republican Party.
 Two short-lived but significant third parties, the Anti-Masonic Party and the Nullifier Party, also arose during this period.
 In the 1830s, opponents of Jackson coalesced into the Whig Party.

 The United States experienced another period of political realignment in the 1850s.
 The Whigs collapsed as a national party due to sectional tensions regarding slavery.
 The Republican Party and the American Party both sought to succeed the Whigs as the main opposition to the Democratic Party, and the Republicans eventually became the most popular party in the Northern United States.
 The Republicans absorbed many Northern Whigs, as well as some anti-slavery Democrats and much of the Free Soil Party.
 Notable Whigs who joined the Republican Party include Abraham Lincoln and William Seward, while notable Democrats who joined the Republican Party include Hannibal Hamlin and Galusha A. Grow.
 Many Southern Whigs became Democrats, though some formed the Constitutional Union Party to contest the 1860 presidential election.
 During the Reconstruction Era that followed the American Civil War, many Republicans and African Americans held office in the South.
 Republicans dissatisfied with Radical Republican President Ulysses S. Grant formed the Liberal Republican Party for the 1872 presidential election, and many of these Liberal Republicans later joined the Democratic Party.
 After the end of Reconstruction the Republican Party generally dominated the North, while a resurgent Democratic Party dominated the South.

 By the late 19th century, as the Democratic and Republican parties became more established, party switching became less frequent.
 Nonetheless major conflicts in both major parties occurred in the 1890s, largely over the issue of monetary policy, and Republican supporters of free silver formed the Silver Republican Party.
 Many of these, including Henry M. Teller and Fred Dubois, later joined the Democratic Party.